nxadm/rakudo-pkg/docs/README.md

 ## Set the PATH

+The path is set by setting a rakudo-pkg.sh profile file in /etc/profile.d.
+If perl 6 in in your path (type `perl6 -v`) you can stop reading this section and enjoy perl6.

-In order to run perl6 by typing `perl6` instead of the full path `/opt/rakudo-pkg/bin/perl6` you'll have to add the `rakudo-pkg` bin directories to your `PATH`.
-A script is supplied to do this automatically for you.
+Alternatively, a script is supplied to do this automatically for you.
 Run it as your regular user:

 ```bash
 $ /opt/rakudo-pkg/bin/add-perl6-to-path
 ```

-Alternatively, you can change the PATH manually.
-(Be aware that environment files start with a '.' and are hidden by convention on graphical file browsers:
+If you prefer, you can change the PATH manually.
+Be aware that environment files start with a '.' and are hidden by convention on graphical file browsers:

 - For bourne derivated shells (like bash), add this to your `.profile`,